 Note- these guidelines are applicable to asymptomatic women of age 40 years and above who don’t have any family history, preexisting cancer, who are not at the risk of breast cancer or who don’t have any history of chest radiation at the young age.

 The American Congress of Obstetricians and Gynecologists (ACOG) Screening guidelines

-The ACOG guidelines for breast cancer screening are as follows:
+The ACOG has updates for breast cancer screening for average-risk women.
+The guidelines for breast cancer screening are as follows: